HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G/README.md

 ## Side notes

 - If Windows fail the recognise the ESP32 programmer, the programmer's [USB driver](https://github.com/HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G/blob/main/Assets/images/CP210x.chipset.driver.for.windows.zip) needs to be installed to allow the procedure to continue.
-We have provide the USB driver here.
+The USB driver is for CP210x chipset.
 - If you have bricked the Marauder by accidentially using the wrong Marauder bin file, you could revived the device using the this tutorial.
 - In our experience, the tricky part of the proceduce is holding the boost bottom while connecting the programmer to the PC,  try a few times and you should get it right.

+## What if you want to try other firmware, like (Bruce)[https://bruce.computer/flasher], instead of Marauder on a Slim Jim, Double Barrel, or Double Barrel 5G?

+Well, you're in luck.
+You can use a similar procedure to load the firmware.
+Here's how:

+1. Open the (Bruce firmware website)[https://bruce.computer/flasher] in Google Chrome.
+Click "Customs Board" at the bottom of the page, and then select "Marauder V4 or V6".
+2. Connect the ESP32 programmer to your device (e.g., Slim Jim, Double Barrel, or Double Barrel 5G).
+3. While holding the boot button on the device, connect the programmer to a USB port on your PC.
+4. If successful, a COM port should appear in the pop-up window.
+Select it and allow Chrome to handle the rest of the process.

+If you would like to **roll back to Marauder**, you can use the "Flash Download Tools" to do so, as described in the first half of this tutorial.